JRMeyer/jrmeyer.github.io/_posts/2016-12-15-DNN-AM-Kaldi.markdown

 ========================

-If you want to take a step back, I have posts on [how to install Kaldi][kaldi-install] or some [miscellaneous Kaldi notes][kaldi-notes] which contain some documentation.
+If you want to take a step back and learn about Kaldi in general, I have posts on [how to install Kaldi][kaldi-install] or some [miscellaneous Kaldi notes][kaldi-notes] which contain some documentation.

 ## Introduction